therealcooperpark/hero/README.md

 `recombination_events.txt`

-Tab-delimited table of each recombination event including donor group, recipient group, recombined fragment length (bp), gene name, and a list of recipient genomes with evidence for the event.
+Tab-delimited table of each recombination event including donor group, recipient group, start/end position of event, gene name, and a list of recipient genomes with evidence for the event.

 `recombination_pairs.txt`

 Tab-delmited table of all unique metadata group pairs and the number of recombination events between them.

+`fragment_sizes.svg/txt`

+A histogram and table of the fragment size of each event.

+`gene_counts.svg/txt`

+A histogram and table of the number of recombination events per gene.

+`recipient_counts.svg/txt`

+A histogram and table of the number of recombination events per recipient genome.

 `circos.png/svg`